Synonyms / Other Terms Used

 Discussion

 The collection shown above is only a small selection of the wide variety of pictograms used all over the world to signify Hiking Trail and other closely related terms like for example Hiking, Route, Walking Track, Nature Trail.
 In some regions very elaborate systems exist for maps and to mark trails of all kind, but most symbols do not provide a clear distinction between the different messages intended.
-A system as for example used by the United Kingdom Forestry Commission (labeled UKFC above) requires a key to the symbols and has to be learned.
+Such a system, as for example used by the United Kingdom Forestry Commission (labeled UKFC above), requires a key to the symbols and has to be learned.
 Furthermore it has to be questioned if there is a clear distinction between Hiking in the mountains and Mountaineering, which probably should be covered by the referent Climbing, and if such a differentiation on basis of pictograms really makes sense.

 The results of an Appropriateness Ranking Test conducted by Gehringer (1977) indicate that pictograms displaying one or more human figures walking with a stick in a hand are judged as most appropriate.
 Just showing a footprint or a shoe and a stick seems to be not enough.
 Also the version of a hiker labeled Aicher & Krampen above was judged as less appropriate, probably due to the fact that the human figure appears to be jogging/running.